GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 | key\ :sub:`n`   | *Fill* | [;\ *label*] |
 +-----------------+--------+--------------+

+For usage with points, lines, and polygons, the keys may be text (single words), and then GMT will use strings to find the corresponding *Fill* value.
+Strings may be supplied as trailing text in data files (for points) or via the **-Z**\ *category* option in multiple segment headers (or set via **-a**\ *Z*\ =*aspatialname*).
+If any of your keys are called B, F, or N you must escape them with a leading backslash to avoid confusion with the flags for background, foreground and NaN colors.
 The *Fill* information follows the format given in Section `Specifying area fill attributes`_.
 While not always applicable to categorical data, the background color (for *key*-values < :math:`key_1`), foreground color (for